WeTransfer/image_vise/README.md

 handling using some error tracking provider, either subclass `ImageVise::RenderEngine` or prepend a module into it that will intercept the errors.
 See error handling in `examples/` for more.

-## Using forked child processes for RMagick tasks

-You can optionally set the `IMAGE_VISE_ENABLE_FORK` environment variable to `yes` to enable forking.
-When this variable is set, ImageVise will fork a child process and perform the image processing task within that process, killing it afterwards and deallocating all the memory.
-This can be extremely efficient for dealing with potential memory bloat issues in ImageMagick/RMagick.
-However, loading images into RMagick may hang in a forked child.
-This will lead to the child being timeout-terminated, and no image is going to be rendered.
-This issue is known and also platform-dependent (it does not happen on OSX but does happen on Docker within Ubuntu Trusty for instance).

-So, this feature _does_ exist but your mileage may vary with regards to it's use.

 ## State

 Except for the HTTP cache no state is stored (`ImageVise` does not care whether you store